 Biography at a Glance

-Dr. Hayter is a statistician with interests in probability, regression, samples, surveys, data analysis and collection, modeling, bias detection, reliability, risk analysis, extrapolation, sampling, quality control, econometrics, mathematics, hypothesis testing, prediction, forecasting, estimation, data mining, and statistical significance.
+Anthony Hayter is a statistician with interests in probability, regression, samples, surveys, data analysis and collection, modeling, bias detection, reliability, risk analysis, extrapolation, sampling, quality control, econometrics, mathematics, hypothesis testing, prediction, forecasting, estimation, data mining and statistical significance.

 Dr. Hayter holds degrees from Cambridge University and Cornell University, and he is a Fulbright Scholar.